tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 For implementing the connection policy, the peer manager keeps track of the state of peers and manages their life-cycle.
-The life cycle of a peer is synthesized in the picture below.
+The life cycle of a peer is summarized in the picture below.
 The circles represent _states_ of a peer and the rectangles represent _transitions_.
 All transitions are performed by the `Router`, by invoking methods of the peer manager with corresponding names.
-Green arrows represent normal transitions, while red arrows represent alternative transitions taken in case of errors.
+Normal transitions are represented by green arrows, while red arrows represent alternative transitions taken in case of errors.

 <img src="pics/p2p-v0.35-peermanager.png" alt="peer life cycle" title="" width="600px" name="" align="center"/>